 As this style of debarking is applied to large capacities, another phenomenon is noted.
 To achieve the desired cleanliness and throughput levels of the facility, the debarker’s length may reach 36 meters.
 While this is satisfactory in the more difficult season when debarking is more easily accomplished, the long lengths result in a preponderance of high white wood losses.
 Once eas-ily debarked wood has been rapidly cleaned in a short section of the overall system, the debarker merely becomes an aggressive conveying system to move the logs to the discharge.
 Parallel shorter systems are employed to address this undesirable characteristic.

-Tooling can be generic in nature or specific to the application and may or may not be at a constant radius from the centre of the tube.
+Tooling can be generic in nature or specific to the application and may or may not be at a constant radius from the center of the tube.

 The rotors are driven to agitate and tumble the fiber.
 Typically the debarker is placed on an incline and the wood moves towards the lowest end.
-During the travel, the rotating disc abraders bruise the bark and create a weak point at the bark-tofiber interface where the rubbing of log on log can complete the bark removal process.
+During the travel, the rotating disc abraders bruise the bark and create a weak point at the bark-to fiber interface where the rubbing of log on the log can complete the bark removal process.

 Stationary cutters can be placed on the sidewall and fingerplates to assist in difficult debarking conditions, although they are typically not required.

 Feed arrangements for OB debarkers are varied but similar to the closed bottom design.
 Logs can be fed over the side with logs parallel to the rotor, conveyed in from the end above the rotor bed, conveyed in slightly above at the central rotor height, or fed by mobile log yard handling equipment.